Red-company/Donation/README.md

 At this page are presented donation details of Red.

-Thank you for your assistance in the development of Red
+Thank you for your assistance in the development of Red.

 ## Donation details